 Always use Sisalkraft underlay with all nail down installations.
-Overlapping the seams by min 100mm and returning up the wall b.
-Plank or Panel sub floors - Nail every 200 - 300mm
+Overlapping the seams by min 100mm and returning up the wall

 Snap a working line parallel to the starting wall, allowing 15mm expansion space.
 Lay one row of plank along the entire length of the working line.